angelpinheiro/bikenance-app/README.md

 **This is an ongoing learning project** that I build to explore and enhance my programming skills and try new stuff.
 There may be changes or updates made at any time without prior notice.

+Below you can see some screenshots of some parts off the app already developed.

 | <img src="assets/1.png" width="120"> | <img src="assets/2.png" width="120"> | <img src="assets/3.png" width="120"> | <img src="assets/4.png" width="120"> | <img src="assets/5.png" width="120"> | <img src="assets/6.png" width="120"> |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|